State Pay Stub Requirements: Are Employers Required To Provide Pay Stubs In Texas?

 Wyoming

-Eleven states, including Texas, have stricter “'access/print” requirements.
-These states require that employers deliver pay stubs in print or physical form.
+Eleven states, including Texas, have stricter "access/print" requirements.
+These states require that employers deliver pay stubs in a printed or physical form.
+They can also provide their pay stubs in an electronic format that employees can easily access and print themselves.
 They include:

 California